adityavinodh/blog/content/blog/linux-intro.md

 ### Preparing the installation medium

 Now, we need to create a bootable USB drive to install the OS.
 Traditionally CDs or DVDs were used, but know using a USB Flash Drive is the norm.
-There are programs that will help us easily format our flash drive in the right way with our disk image on it such that the computer will be able to recognise it and boot from it.
-I recomment balenaEthcer as it is cross-compatible with Windows, macOS and Linux, so that the steps won't change.
+There are programs that will help us easily format our flash drive in the right way with our disk image on it such that the computer will be able to recognize it and boot from it.
+I recommend balenaEthcer as it is cross-compatible with Windows, macOS and Linux, so that the steps won't change.
 In addition to that, it is dead simple to use.

 Go to the [balenaEtcher](https://www.balena.io/etcher/) site and download their tool.
 Once you have downloaded and installed it, plug in your flash drive.
 Make sure the contents of the flash drive are safely backed up somewhere else, as we are going to completely format it and write it over.
 Once you are sure that the flash drive is safe to be formatted, open up balenaEthcer.